yquake2/yquake2/doc/02_installation.md

 # Installation

 This guide shows how to install Yamagi Quake II from scratch.
-All fully supported platforms and both the full version and the demo version are covered.
+All fully supported platforms, both the full and the demo version are covered.

 ## The Full Version